top of page

 Vegan Sticky Toffee Pudding

-Writer's picture: Selina PeriSelina Peri
+Writer: Selina PeriSelina Peri

 This Vegan Sticky Toffee Pudding is my take on a classic British dessert.
 It's rich, sticky, and full of flavor, and it's perfect for any holiday or special occasion.